plaid/account-funding-tutorial/README.md

 ### Next steps

 So, what'd you think?
 We'd love your feedback on the tutorial.
 We'll use it to improve this tutorial and future Plaid tutorials.
-To leave feedback, visit [Your feedback on this tutorial](https://github.com/plaid/account-funding-tutorial/issues/7).
+To leave feedback, visit [Feedback: Account Funding Tutorial](https://github.com/plaid/account-funding-tutorial/issues/7).
 Thanks in advance!

 For more resources on account funding, see the following: